lucasortizny/pre-work-android/README.md

-# Project 1 - *Name of App Here*
+# Project 1 - *To-do the todo!*

-**simpletodo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**To-do the todo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Lucas Ortiz**

-Time spent: **6** hours spent in total
+Time spent: **7** hours spent in total

 ## User Stories